RISElabQueens/PTMReuseInOSS/README.md

 **Research Questions**

-RQ1 – What PTMs are reused in OSS projects, and how are they sourced?
+RQ1: How do open-source projects structure and document their PTM dependencies?

-RQ2 – What stages and pipeline orientations characterize PTM reuse workflows?
+RQ2: What are the stages and their organization in the pipeline of PTM-based open source projects?

-RQ3 – How do PTMs interact with other models in practice?
+RQ3: How do PTMs interact with other models?
 **RQ Details**

-RQ1 – PTM Identification
+RQ1 – PTM Structure and Documentation

 Collect 401 OSS projects.